 Additional savings tip

-In the new year, standing orders may also help you to attain your saving goals.
+In the new year, standing orders and withdrawal limits may also help you achieve your savings goals.
 Set up a standing order for all monthly fixed costs so that the amount is immediately debited from your salary.
 You will be less tempted to spend money instead of paying the bills.
 Many invoice issuers also offer e-bills which can also help you to settle monthly expenses – which are unfortunately unavoidable – in just a few clicks.

 Go for it in the New Year